 So what if you have no choice except to dry your laundry indoors?
 Here are some tips to make sure it doesn’t harm your health.

 1. Where to hang laundry

-Pheena says the best place to dry laundry is on the washing line or tumble dryer, but if you really have to dry it indoors, she advises avoiding the living areas and bedrooms, where you’ll be most exposed to mould spores.
+One of the best places to dry laundry is on the washing line or in a tumble dryer, try to avoid hanging it the living areas and bedrooms, where you’ll be most exposed to mould spores.

 2. Ventilation is key

-Open windows as often as possible to allow fresh air to circulate through your home, suggests Pheena.
+Open windows as often as possible to allow fresh air to circulate through your home.
 Extractor fans in the kitchen and bathrooms will also help to tackle moisture – make sure you keep them clean and free of dust, so they’re more efficient.